lpeydb/lpeydb/README.md

 - 👋 Hi, I’m lpeydb from China.
-- 👀 I’m interested in games,guitar...
+- 👀 I’m interested in games,guitar.
-- 🌱 I’m currently learning about coding,Arduino,ESP32.
+- 🌱 I’m currently learning about Linux,Arduino.
-- 💞️ I’m looking for some interesting idea.
+- 💞️ I’m looking for some interesting idea,some preety girl.
-- 📫 How to reach me > 2535155641@qq.com
+- 📫 How to reach me > 2535155641@qq.com.

 <!---
 lpeydb/lpeydb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.